Click here for Frequently ask questions about COVID-19 and Pregnancy.

 At Women’s Health Associates, we are taking steps to reduce the number of medical appointments and traffic within our walls.
 We are making sure the office is clean, disinfected and safe for our patients and staff.
 We are kindly asking our patients to assist us in reducing the risk of COVID-19 exposure so we may maximize the safety of our patients, staff and community by following these guidelines:

-• FaceTime, Skype or audio by phone will be allowed so that your spouse/partner will be able to take part.
+• FaceTime, Skype or audio by phone will be allowed only if your spouse/partner is not able to attend your ultrasound.

 • Exceptions are for a parent of a minor or someone accompanying an individual who cannot be left alone.

 • ALL patients will be screened before they are allowed into the waiting room.
 We will ask a few questions and do a quick temperature scan.
 If your temperature is 100 degrees or over, you will have to wait outside the office until a provider can evaluate the situation.